-Major permanent collections which hold works by the artist include the Centre Georges Pompidou, Paris; Hamburger Bahnhof - Museum fĂĽr Gegenwart, Berlin; The Israel Museum, Jerusalem; San Francisco Museum of Modern Art; Tate Gallery, London; Whitney Museum of American Art, New York; among others.
-Pettibon lives and works in New York and Venice Beach, California.
+Museum collections which hold works by the artist include the Centre Georges Pompidou, Paris; Hamburger Bahnhof - Museum für Gegenwart, Berlin; The Israel Museum, Jerusalem; The Museum of Modern Art, New York; San Francisco Museum of Modern Art; Tate Gallery, London; Whitney Museum of American Art, New York; among others.
+Pettibon lives and works in New York.